-Mountain bikes aren’t as sensitive to sizing as road bikes.
-However, it is still important to get into the correct ballpark if you want to get the most out of them.
-The following chart will help you get there: –
+Mountain bikes are not as sensitive to sizing as road bikes.
+However, it is still important to get into the correct ballpark if you want to get the most out of it.
+The following chart will help you get:

-There really shouldn’t be any difference in a women specific frame except that those are usually easier to step through.
+There really shouldn’t be any difference in women specific frame except that those are usually easier to step through.
 If the size is right, gender should not matter.
 As it tends to be, the sizes will vary slightly from manufacturer to manufacturer.
 If you find yourself between sizes, choose the slightly smaller frame and you should be good.

 While there are specific bikes for different mountain biking disciplines such as Enduro, Cross-country, Freeride, Downhill etc., were primarily going to cover the two classes of bikes, namely Hardtail and Dual-suspension.